Uninett/zino/README.md

 ```

 This virtual environment can now be "activated" in your shell, so that any
-further Python related commands run in your shell are running from inside the
+further Python related commands that are run in your shell are running from inside the
 new environment:

 ```shell